-- Background information/existing literature
+- Background information/existing literature.

-- The hypothesis, aims, and/or objectives
+- Hypothesis, aims, and/or objectives.

-- Methodology
+- Methodology.

-- Why the research is important / how the research will benefit people affected by cancer

-- Summary and conclusions
+- Summary and conclusions.

 g) PPI Summary

 In this section, please provide a project summary of your research and an overview of your plan for integrating patient involvement into your research project.